Gender Policy 2020

-The current representation of women as well as the target for increasing the share of women in the Board of Directors may be found in schedule 2.1.
+The current representation of women as well as the target for increasing the share of women in the Board of Directors may be found in section 2.1.

 2.1.
 Target for Board of Directors

-Danske Commodities’ target for 2018 of reaching a 25% share has been reached.
-Going forward, the target will be increased to 33%, aiming for three women in the Board of Directors.
-The target is to be reached in 2022.
+Danske Commodities’ previous target of a 25% share was reached in 2019.
+In 2019, the target was increased to 33%, aiming for three women in the Board of Directors.
+The target is to be reached at the latest in 2022.
 Despite new appointments of four men and two women in 2019, the target of 33% women in the Board of Directors was not achieved because no other qualified candidates were found.

-Since the 2018 reported figures, the Board of Directors has been subject to substantial changes due to change of ownership of Danske Commodities.
-Out of the current Board of Directors; four men and two women have been appointed during 2019.
+Since the 2019 reported figures, the Board of Directors has been subject to changes due to organisational changes in the parent company of Danske Commodities.
+Out of the current Board of Directors; one male and one female have been appointed during 2020.